brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/SysAdmin-Tools/README.md

 ✨ **Key Features**:
 - **User-Friendly Interfaces**: All scripts include a GUI for intuitive use.
 - **Detailed Logging**: All scripts generate `.log` files for audit trails and troubleshooting.
-- **Exportable Reports**: Results are often exported in `.csv` format for integration with reporting and analytics tools.
+- **Exportable Reports**: Reports are often exported in `.csv` format for integration with Reporting and Analytics Tools.

 ---